mediaopt/paypal-commercetools-client/README.md

 It is **your** responsibility [to check the eligibility and enable Pay upon Invoice with Ratepay](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/#link-eligibility) in the PayPal business account.

-You need to pass general properies and also pass the following specific properties:
+You need to pass general properties and also pass the following specific properties:

 - **merchantId**: `string`
-  identifier of the merchant, can be found in PayPal Account Settings > Business Information > PayPal Merchant ID.
+  Identifier of the merchant, can be found in PayPal Account Settings > Business Information > PayPal Merchant ID.
 - **pageId**: `string`
-  describes the type of the page at which checkout is called, the supported values can be found at [Modify the code](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/fraudnet/#link-modifythecode) section of the [PayPal Pay Upon Invoice Documentation](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/)
+  Describes the type of the page at which checkout is called, the supported values can be found at [Modify the code](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/fraudnet/#link-modifythecode) section of the [PayPal Pay Upon Invoice Documentation](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/)
 - invoiceBenefitsMessage:`string`
-  optional parameter that allows to set custom message for describing the benefits of payment upon invoice.
+  Optional parameter that allows to set custom message for describing the benefits of payment upon invoice.
 If **you** provide the custom value [**you** must inform the buyer that they have 30 days to pay Ratepay via bank transfer](https://developer.paypal.com/docs/checkout/apm/pay-upon-invoice/#link-howitworks).
-- **customLocale**?: `string`
+- **customLocale**: `string`
-  optional parameter that allows to set the Pay Upon Invoice interface language.
+  Optional parameter that allows to set the Pay Upon Invoice interface language.
 Supported values are 'en' for English and 'de' for German.

 ## Support